Undergraduate & Post-Baccalaureate Research Team

-Kealani is a 4th year at UCD majoring in Psychology, with a minor in Sociology.
+Kealani graduated from UCD in Spring 2018 with a BA in Psychology, and a minor in Sociology.
 She is passionate about mental health advocacy, and plans to pursue an MSW or MFT post-graduation.
 Kealani is specifically interested in how relationship dynamics influence our well-being and sense of self -- especially for marginalized or minority groups.
 She is currently the Holistic Retention Coordinator for American Indian Recruitment and Retention, and is directing an Indigenous day for Mental Health Awareness Month.
 She also works with the Students Against Suicide organization, and is a board member for the Davis Aggie Lions Club.

-Veronica is a 4th year at UCD majoring in Psychology, with a minor in Chicana/o Studies.
+Veronica graduated from UCD in Spring 2018 with a BA in Psychology, and a minor in Chicana/o Studies.
 She is interested in using principles of social psychology to better understand the relationship between clinicians and clients.
 For example, she is interested in exploring what factors shape the healthy formation and maintenance of clinical relationships, and what types of variables lead to their eventual dissolution.
 She plans to pursue an MFT and would like to specialize in working with marginalized communities.
 Veronica has also worked as a research assistant in the Personality and Self Knowledge Laboratory, has worked with the Davis Bridge Program, and contributed to the UC Davis Mental Health Initiative.

-Roan is a 4th year at UCD majoring in Human Development.
+Roan graduated from UCD with a BA in Human Development.
 After becoming an avid reader of the Modern Love column in the New York Times, Roan developed an interest in the science behind romance and attraction.
 More specifically, she is interested in the conditions that foster attraction and the physiological and psychological consequences of heart break.
 She hopes to enter an Accelerated Bachelor of Science in Nursing program, where she will specialize in pediatrics or psychiatry.
 Roan is also a research assistant for the Peer Relations Lab in the Department of Human Ecology, a member of the pre-health society Kappa Gamma Delta, a volunteer for the student-run Willow Clinic and the UCD Mental Health Initiative, and a student barista for Peet's Coffee on campus.

 Interested in Working in the Lab?